Things to do with Toddlers in London

 Discover Children’s Story Centre

-Not far from Queen Elizabeth Olympic Park is Discover Children’s Story Centre, open everyday from 10am-5pm.
+Not far from Queen Elizabeth Olympic Park is Discover Children’s Story Centre, open every day from 10am-5pm.
 There are over two floors of stories and play facilities and a Story Garden playground outside.
 Visitors can bring their own picnic and there is a cafe, free lockers and a buggy park.
-Family tickets are available from £22 and under 1s go free and don’t forget to check out story telling events and performances before you visit.
+Family tickets are available from £22 and under 1s go free.
+Don’t forget to check out storytelling events and performances before you visit.

 Theatre and Arts for Petite Performers

 The Unicorn Theatre showcase theatre productions especially for children and babies.
-The baby and toddler shows are centred around sensory performance and experience and some productions include a post-show play session.
-Show prices vary and the venue is child friendly, encouraging audience participation during productions.
+The baby and toddler shows are centred around sensory performance and experiences and some productions include a post-show play session.
+Show prices vary and the venue is child-friendly, encouraging audience participation during productions.
 There is also a ‘Living Room’ area which has a range of books, toys and a sitting area for adults to relax.

 The Barbican Centre

 The Barbican Centre offer different events and workshops all year round centred around theatre, film and exploration.
 Some family friendly workshops are free and the Framed Film Club + Extra on a Saturday morning start from £2.50 for under 18s and screens animated films which have been specially selected for younger audiences.